 When thinking about the project’s aim, discuss it with experts who will help you find the right way to achieve this aim.
 Tailio was designed in tight collaboration with vets and other medical experts, who suggested monitoring the cat’s health state and sending timely alerts based on their elimination habits.

 Video streaming is an integral part of multi-purpose platforms for pets.
-When their goal is communication between a pet and its owner, such platforms rely on pet cameras which provide more than a high-quality video or two-way audio.
+When their goal is communication between a pet and its owner, such platforms rely on pet cameras which provide more than high-quality video or two-way audio.
 First, a pet camera should feature night vision and motion tracking, as well as quickly swivel a full 360° and withstand pet attacks, in case they decide to play with it or chew it.
 Second, it should easily connect to a mobile app and stay controllable from anywhere.
 Third, pet cameras often feature built-ins: a pet treat dispenser, a laser pointer, and a bark alert sent to the mobile app when the camera detects barking.

 One of the video platforms relying on pet cameras is Petcube.
 The product solves a simple need—when a pet owner leaves their beloved furry friend, they are missing their pet no less than a family member.

 The Petcube inventors decided to solve this problem.
 They started with a Wi-Fi pet camera connected to the smartphone app.
 The pet owner can walk with, talk to, and watch the pet no matter what is the distance between them.
-Since their launch, the company has delivered several new pet camera models, including those with a treat dispenser, interactive laser toy, and built-in vet chat.
+Since its launch, the company has delivered several new pet camera models, including those with a treat dispenser, interactive laser toy, and built-in vet chat.

 Even if your product description looks simple—develop the best product you can, and it will pay off.
 We have so many smart home devices that another one, designed solely for communication with pets, may seem redundant.
 But the Petcube product received $500,000 during their Kickstarter campaign and $14 million in seed funding, because they promised the best quality cameras tailored to pet behavior and lifestyle: clear night vision, two-way audio to let the pet hear the master’s voice, a 110° wide-angle view to track any animal's movement, and so on.